fgauna12/fgauna12.github.io/_posts/2020-03-14-spreading-devops-across-an-organization.md

 ### PoC as a Seed

 "Starting with a small Proof of Concept (PoC), then spreading PoC knowledge to other groups.
 This is done by breaking up PoC (either the first PoC group or subsequent/ parallel PoC groups) and sending them to other"

+Here's a copy of the <a href="https://devops-workshop.newsignature.com/slides/state-of-devops-2019.pdf" download> 2019 State of DevOps Report</a>.